-25 Things To Do In & Around Takayama
+25 Things To Do Around Takayama & Where To Stay

 You can’t visit Takayama without trying the local specialties, and let’s face it, you need to eat, so why not?
 Hida beef is the variety of wagyu from the Takayama area known for being delectably tender and high-quality.
 Takayama offers Hida beef in many different forms and none of them disappoint.
 If you are looking for a sit-down meal many restaurants offer Hida beef hamburgers, or if you’re looking for something to eat on the run, many street stalls sell croquettes made from Hida beef.

 Takayama ramen is also quite famous.
 The ramen in Takayama is distinguished by its thinner, curly noodles and chicken-based broth.
 For dessert try sweet Gohei-mochi, which are flattened rice cakes grilled on skewers and flavored with sweetened soy sauce.
 No matter what you’re after in terms of food, it is worth noting that the popularity of the town means increasing visitor numbers are quickly outstripping the number of restaurants available.
 Expect long queues and wait times at the most popular eateries with many now requiring reservations at all times of day.
 If you have you’re eye on a particular restaurant, make sure to book ahead of time to avoid missing-out!

 5 / TAKAYAMA FESTIVALS / April & October